Areas and suburbs in Kuala Lumpur

-Ampang is very close to the KLCC area and attracts many expats, both due to the fact that Ampang has been informally named “Embassy Row” as well as the international schools that are located here.
-Ampang is home to virtually all of the foreign embassies within KL and many diplomats live near here as well.
+Ampang is very close to the KLCC area and attracts many expats due to the fact that Ampang has been informally named 'Embassy Row' as well as the international schools that are located here.
+Ampang is home to virtually all of the foreign embassies within Kuala Lumpur and many diplomats live near here.
 Housing options in Ampang are diverse, although most condos and apartments are within lower-rise buildings.
 The construction can vary from new to dated and the streets are generally quiet and safe.
-There are a reasonable amount of stores for everyday needs, as well as a couple shopping malls for bigger purchases.
+There are a reasonable amount of stores for everyday needs, as well as a couple of shopping malls for bigger purchases.
 Private and international schools in this area are highly acclaimed.
 Expats will also find a couple of highly rated private hospitals in Ampang.

 Mont Kiara is the typical “suburban lifestyle” neighbourhood.
 Virtually all of the families who live in Mont Kiara are expats due to the various international schools housed within the area.
-There are more high-rise condos than in any other suburbs, yet scattered throughout are also townhomes, semi-detached, as well as bungalow style homes.
-The convenience of shopping malls and services are aplenty and some find no need to leave the area much at all.
-Due to the recent popularity of the international schools, one can typically find newer construction more often than not.
+There are more high-rise condos than in any other suburbs, yet scattered throughout are also town houses, semi-detached houses, as well as bungalow-style homes.
+Due to the convenient presence of shopping malls and services, some find no need to leave the area much at all.
+Because of the popularity of the international schools, one can typically find newer construction more often than not.
 There are also several serviced apartments in Mont Kiara.
 Many places also boast beautiful views of the KLCC skyline.